-Here are some examples of the different types of text that you can add to a video in iMovie.
+Here are some examples of different types of text that you can add to a video in iMovie.

 Add Text for Titles